VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   This allows setting different de-duplication intervals per each configured remote storage.
 - `-streamAggr.dedupInterval` at [single-node VictoriaMetrics](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html).

+Deduplication can be enabled per each aggregation via `dedup_interval` field in [stream aggregation config](#stream-aggregation-config).

 ## Use cases

 Stream aggregation can be used in the following cases: